nemanjajelisijevic/javaDaemon/README.md

     });

     //the 'add' call is enqueued to Daemons call queue and returns immediatelty.
 Closure holding the result is
-    //handed over to the main loopers queue once the prototype 'add' method returns
+    //handed over to the main loopers queue once the prototype 'add' method returns (10 sec in this case)

 To be continued...